The New Tesla: The Elon Musk Medicine Show

 Assuming electrolysis with 60% efficiency, the cost of 1kg of H2 is 38kWh x $0.013/0.6 /kWh = $0.82/kg.

-The cost of trucking it from eg. Jordan to Budapest is less than $0.1/kg.
+The cost of trucking it from e.g. Jordan to Budapest is less than $0.1/kg.
 We have 1kg H2 in Budapest for < $1.0/kg

 => 144MJ thermal energy => $0.007/MJ = 2 Forints in Hungary.
 Today we are paying for Russian gas delivered, 4 Forint/MJ.